yahoo/bgdocs/doc-site/content/en/jvm/tutorial-2.md

 {{< / highlight >}}

 We demand `getDidAdd()` to ensure we update the display when the thermostat starts.
-We also add a side effect block to update the UI.
+We also add a side effect to update the UI.

+Run it.
 Now when you click the Up and Down buttons you should see the heating display change based on `desiredTemperature` changes.

 ### Heating Equipment